Law on designs and models

 Legal proceedings may take the form of actions for voidance raised before French or EU courts.

-Infringement actions are a field of predilection for LEGRAND LESAGE-CATEL GAULTIER lawyers, whether acting for plaintiffs or defendants by initiating appropriate procedures (court-ordered confiscation, confirmation of evidence of infringement or prejudice suffered, pecuniary valuations, disputed claims …).
+Infringement actions are a field of predilection for LEGRAND LESAGE-CATEL lawyers, whether acting for plaintiffs or defendants by initiating appropriate procedures (court-ordered confiscation, confirmation of evidence of infringement or prejudice suffered, pecuniary valuations, disputed claims …).

 Creative work in the fields of the applied arts, tableware, jewellery, fashion and clothing may draw on the protection afforded by law to designs and models.
-This is a field of special interest to LEGRAND LESAGE-CATEL GAULTIER lawyers.
+This is a field of special interest to LEGRAND LESAGE-CATEL lawyers.